XLTools/BoostPatches/README.md

-# MinGWBoost
+# Boost Patches

-MSYS2 uses a pkgbuild configuration to apply patches to new installation of boost, which are cloned here for convenience and applied to Boost for MSYS2 builds.
+Patches for Boost for MSVC and MSYS2 builds.

 The patches are currently updated for Boost 1.58.